'Parentese,' not traditional baby talk, boosts a baby's language development - Local News 8

 Can you boost parentese with coaching?

-In 2018, Kuhl and Raminez published a study that showed when parents were coached in parentese, their babies babbled more and had more words by 14 months than those who were not trained.
+In 2018, Kuhl and Ferjan Ramirez published a study that showed when parents were coached in parentese, their babies babbled more and had more words by 14 months than those who were not trained.

 In a new study published Monday in the Proceedings of the National Academy of Sciences, the team reports on speech development in the same group of babies at 18 months.
 Despite the fact that all 48 participating families used some parentese at the start of the study, it was the babies of coached parents who showed significant gains in conversational turn-taking and vocalizations between 14 and 18 months.

-“Children of coached parents produced real words, such as ball or milk, at almost twice the rate of children whose parents were in the control group,” said Ramirez.
+“Children of coached parents produced real words, such as ball or milk, at almost twice the rate of children whose parents were in the control group,” Ferjan Ramirez said.

 In addition, she said, babies whose parents were coached had an average vocabulary of 100 words compared to the 60 words in the control group.

 Just how did researchers measure the improvement over this period?
-By asking all 48 sets of parents to place, for an entire weekend, vests with built-in audio recorders on their babies at ages 6, 10, 14 and 18 months.
+For an entire weekend when the babies were 6, 10, 14 and 18-months old, all 48 sets of parents dressed their babies with vests with built-in audio recorders that captured all of their interactions.

-Then parents randomly assigned to receive instruction came into the lab for one-on-one coaching when their baby was 6, 10 and 14 months.
-Parents were educated on the science behind the benefits of speaking to their babies and how they were contributing to their child’s development.
+Then parents randomly assigned to receive instruction then came into the lab for one-on-one coaching when their baby was 6, 10 and 14 months.

+After receiving education on the science behind the benefits of speaking to their babies, the parents also listened to themselves using parentese.
+They were also coached on how to incorporate more parentese into the day, and encouraged to engage their babies in back-and-forth exchanges called conversational turns.

 “Babies need to be engaged socially in order to learn language.
 They have to have a drive to communicate.
 They have to want to, and parentese seems to help make them want to,” Kuhl said.